 This is why many Shopify store owners are on the lookout for simple strategies to avoid them.

-We’re diving into everything you need to know about chargebacks and how you can avoid them.
+We’re diving into everything you need to know about chargebacks and how you can create customer support workflows to avoid them.
 Avoiding chargebacks isn’t difficult if you adopt the right strategy.

 What Is a Chargeback?

 A chargeback is a payment charge a bank reverses to its user’s debit or credit card.
 These occur when a customer disputes the product charges on their account statements or credit card bills.

 After the chargeback process is completed, this payment is deducted from the seller’s already-credited account and reversed to the cardholder’s account.
 This differs from refunds since returned payments don’t come directly from the merchant.
 Chargebacks circumvent the merchant completely.